vasilNnikolov/meteor_tracker/README.md

 #### Sky coordinate system

 This is the system which specifies how to generate the flower pattern for the catalogue stars.
-The $x$ axis will always be parallel to the $xy$ plane of the geocentric coordinate system, and the $z$ axis will always point up.
-The $y$ axis is such that the coordinate system is orthogonal and right-handed $(\hat{x} \times \hat{y} = \hat{z})$.
+The $x$ axis will always be parallel to the $xy$ plane of the geocentric coordinate system, and when looked from the North pole should point clockwise.
+The $y$ axis is radial from the center of the celestial sphere.
+The $z$ axis is such that this coordinate system is right-handed.
 Specifying this coordinate system is important because the $x$ axis in particular is used to calculate the ordering of the $k$ brightest stars in the FOV around a central star, as described in the [flower pattern](#flower-pattern) section.

 #### Camera coordinate system